 Build key research and leadership skills that will serve you both professionally and academically as you progress in your career.

 Education Specialist candidates should have current and consistent direct access to a group of students in a formal learning environment.

 View the COMPLETE CURRICULUM PLAN.

-This sequence represents the minimum time to completion.
 Time to completion will vary by student, depending on individual progress and credits transferred, if applicable.
 For a personalized estimate of the number of your transfer credits that Walden would accept, call an Enrollment Specialist at 844-768-0539.